S3623483/MiniNet_Assignment_2/README.md

 <img src="https://github.com/S3623483/MiniNet_Assignment_2/blob/master/Screenshots/AddConnectionSuccessful.png" width="500" height="250" />

 ### Query Connection
 If the user clicks on the **Query Connection** button, they are taken to the following screen:

 <img src="https://github.com/S3623483/MiniNet_Assignment_2/blob/master/Screenshots/QueryConnection.png" width="500" height="450" />

+An Exception is thrown if the user selects the same person in both lists and the user is notified of their error in a separate window like the following:

+Otherwise, if two different people are selected, the user if notified if they are connected and, if so, a listing of the different connections is provided.
+This information is presented to the user in a separate window like the following:

 ### Exit